 "Louisville, Louisville / I'm wanna trade in Friday nights / For a piece of your heart / Me and you and burbon beating / Down in Echo Park." (-Damnwells, "Louisville") Read Guide >

 Old Louisville – In college and lovin’ it!!

 The beautiful and sometimes overlooked downtown area, Old Louisville is made up of mainly historic houses that have been converted to hold 2-4 apartments each.
 While there are a few apartment complexes, none of them are very large and they primarily house University of Louisville or Spalding University college students as Old Louisville is near both campuses.
 These houses are definitely unique, but renter beware that parking is mainly street side and the one-way street grid system might take you a while to get used to.
-Safety isn’t a huge issue in Old Louisville due to the abundance of college students bumming the streets, but of course it’s never wise to let your guard down.
-It would be safe to expect apartments in this area to rent for between $400-600, depending on your space needs.
+It’s never wise to let your guard down.
+You can expect apartments in this area to rent for between $400-600, depending on your space needs.

 The Highlands – I prefer my thriftiness to include home brewed beer, please.